nauam/Courses/docs/administration/security/key-storage.md

 Value
 : `/keys/{path}/{name}` - the storage path to the key.
 Currently all keys are stored under the `/keys` top-level path.

-The value of the `ssh-key-storage-path` attribute can embed values taken from the execution context of the QW Control job or execution, for example the username of the user running the job.
+The value of the `ssh-key-storage-path` attribute can embed values taken from the execution context of the Rundeck job or execution, for example the username of the user running the job.
 This would be embedded as `${job.username}`, so to specify use of a key named "default.pem" stored in a path with the username of the executing user, the attribute might be set as:

     ssh-key-storage-path="/keys/users/${job.username}/default.pem"